-Learning Resolutions for next year.
+Learning Resolutions for the year ahead.
 Disclaimer: ones you can actually stick to!

 Many of us, after what seems like weeks of eating, drinking and being merry will vow to start the year with a healthy new outlook.
 Resolutions to ‘cut out wine’, ‘eat more veg’ and ‘start jogging’ will be flying around.
 Many of these will have been given up on, if not completely forgotten, by January 15th.

 So I’m here to make 2019 the year that you stick to at least one resolution, because I’ve got some really great, easy ones for you to put on the list.
 I give you –